Jackie (2016 film): Critical response

 Jackie received near-unanimous praise from critics, with Portman's performance being widely acclaimed.
 On review aggregator website Rotten Tomatoes, the film has an approval rating of 87% based on 348 reviews, with an average rating of 7.91/10.
 The site's critical consensus reads, "Jackie offers an alluring peek into a beloved American public figure's private world — and an enthralling starring performance from Natalie Portman in the bargain."
 On Metacritic, the film has a score of 81 out of 100, based on 52 reviews, indicating "universal acclaim".

 David Rooney of The Hollywood Reporter gave the film a highly positive review, writing that the film is "Extraordinary in its piercing intimacy and lacerating in its sorrow."
 Guy Lodge of Variety also gave the film a highly positive review, writing that "Chilean helmer Pablo Larraín makes an extraordinary English-lingo debut with this daring, many-leveled portrait of history's favorite First Lady."
 Matt Zoller Seitz of RogerEbert.com, however, gave the film two-and-a-half out of four stars, criticizing the film's frame narrative and stating that it is "not ultimately necessary (few are, alas) because... we have already seen everything both of them might have had to say illustrated, in a more immediate and often wrenching way, by the flashbacks", which "constitute a second, far superior film, one that has the shock of revelation".

 Historical accuracy

 The Dallas Morning News commentator Anna Parks criticized the film's negative portrayal of Jackie's relationship with Lyndon and Lady Bird Johnson.
 She noted that letters, as well as a taped phone conversation between President Johnson and Jackie, which occurred on December 2, 1963, showed that the former first lady and the Johnsons were cooperating well.

-The film depicts Jackie informing her two children, Caroline and John Jr., of their father's death.
-In reality, Caroline was informed of her father's death by her nanny, Maud Shaw, the evening of the assassination.
+The film depicts Jackie informing her children Caroline and John Jr. of their father's death.
+In reality, Caroline learned of his death from her nanny, Maud Shaw, on the evening of the assassination.